Master of Social Work Online Bilingual

 Our faculty have a wide variety of clinical and policy-based research interests, including school social work, mental health, health care, children & families, leadership & development, migration & immigration, gerontology, and many others.

-Spanish proficiency will be assessed before enrollment in classes.
+Spanish and English proficiency will be assessed before enrollment in classes.

 These prerequisites are subject to change.